DeutscheSoft/aux-widgets/doc/docs/Angular.md

     <aux-fader min=-96 max=6 (useraction)="onValueChanged($event.detail.args)">
     </aux-fader>

-# AUX Angular Directives
+# A.UX Angular Directives

-The AUX repository contains implementations of several Angular directives which aim to make bindings between AUX Widget options and Angular components simpler and more performant than relying on custom DOM events.
+The A.UX repository contains implementations of several Angular directives which aim to make bindings between A.UX Widget options and Angular components simpler and more performant than relying on custom DOM events.
 The implementation of those Angular Directives can be found in the `angular` subdirectory.
 They can be added to an Angular application by importing them